 Vongole al Tegamino at Partenope (Photo by Emily Loving)

-Australian pizza concept, 400 Gradi, is now open downtown.
+Australian pizza concept, 400 Gradi, opened in downtown Dallas in 2019.

 Jia Modern Chinese is bringing authentic Chinese food to Preston Center.
 Photo by Jason Janik

 The Cubano Egg Rolls are a must try at Ebb & Flow.
 Courtesy of Ebb & Flow

 The favorite at Crab House Seafood & Oyster Bar is the Crab Claws in Garlic Butter.
 Courtesy of Crab House

 Between My Red Velvet Sheets Cheesecake.
 Courtesy of Better Than Sex

 Editor’s note: The Dallas restaurant scene is constantly changing, with new hotspots, must-try places and major food events coming along on a daily basis.
 Even the most dedicated foodie can have trouble keeping up.
 Don’t worry, PaperCity has you covered.

 Dallas has been exploding with new restaurants opening just in time for fall, so we narrowed down the list to the absolute best to make it a little bit easier to choose where to go next.
 From authentic Italian and Chinese restaurants to a Japanese izakaya and adults-only dessert bar, there are a lot of worthy restaurants to try.